Cold Milk for Acidity: Does It Help, When to Drink It & Key Limitations

 Highly Processed Foods

 Refined foods may disturb gut bacteria and digestion.
-Many of these foods are considered refined foods that harm digestive health.
+Many of these foods are considered worst foods for gut health.

 Chronic Stress

-Stress can influence digestive enzymes and stomach acid balance.
+Stress can influence digestive enzymes and stomach acid balance, often contributing to anxiety and gas connection.

 Poor Sleep Patterns